 This highly rated public course features two championship layouts: Crooked Cat and Panther Lake.
-Golfers will also find a 9-hole short course, golf academy, and the largest driving range and practice facility in America — all under the roof of Orange County National.
+Golfers also have a 9-hole short course, golf academy, and the largest driving range and practice facility in America — all under the roof of Orange County National.

 It’s not short on accolades either.
-The course ranks as the top public course in Florida and No. 2 in America by Golf World’s readers who chose the top 50 public courses in the country.
-In addition, Golf Advisor gives Crooked Cat’s links-style look a 4.6 out of a possible 5.0 rating, and both championship courses serve as challenging PGA Tour Q-School tests.
+The course ranks as the top public course in Florida and No. 2 in America by Golf World’s readers.
+In addition, Golf Advisor gives Crooked Cat’s links-style look a high rating, and both championship courses serve as challenging PGA Tour Q-School tests.

 Shingle Creek Golf Club

-Winner of GolfOrlandoFlorida.com’s Best Golf Course in Orlando award, Shingle Creek Golf Club, was redesigned in the summer of 2016 by Arnold Palmer Golf Design.
-Today, the course centers around the natural feel of historic Shingle Creek, which winds throughout the course and flows 140 miles south into the headwaters of the Florida everglades.
+Winner of GolfOrlandoFlorida.com’s Best Golf Course in Orlando award, Shingle Creek Golf Club, was redesigned in 2016 by Arnold Palmer Golf Design.
+Today, the course centers around the natural feel of historic Shingle Creek, which winds throughout the course and flows 140 miles south into the Florida everglades.

-The layout features undulating fairways, interconnecting waterways, tournament playing conditions, and large rolling greens.
-Dense oaks and pines provide a scenic backdrop along the winding creek.
+The layout features undulating fairways, interconnecting waterways, tournament playing conditions and large rolling greens.
+Dense oaks and pines provide a scenic backdrop.
 Fun fact: The setting gets its name from early settlers’ use of the creek to transport cypress trees to the mill and create shingles for the roof tops of their homes.

 Waldorf Astoria Golf Club